larrylafferty/CleaningDataProject/README.md

 1. In an R console, type  library(dplyr)
 2. Source the file "run_analysis.R" from the working directory
 2. Type  run_analysis()
-3. Results are stored in "Project_Summary_data.txt"
+3. Results are stored in "ProjectSummaryOut.txt"